 What are the accommodations like?

-Dining: Returning for their second year, we will have a highly recommended catering service from Coupeville to provide our meals.
+Dining: Returning for their third year, we will have a highly recommended catering service from Coupeville to provide our meals.
 We look forward to fabulous, healthy food from Serendipity Caterers.
 You can check out their website at: http://www.serendipitytogo.com .

 What should I bring besides my instrument?